Workflow for Developing Quantum Applications#

 • The Ocean SDK documentation’s Scaling guide.

-• D-Wave provides Launch programs to accelerate enterprises’ path from problem discovery through production implementation.
+• D‑Wave provides the D‑Wave Launch program to accelerate enterprises’ path from problem discovery through production implementation.

-• Leap hosts a community where developers help each other.
+• The Leap service hosts a community where developers help each other.